anilhelvaci/vaults-liquidation-bot/README.md

 There are four possible bid log values;
 * `No Bid`

-  Bot made the comparision between the current prices and desired price then decided not to bid.
+  Bot made the comparison between the current prices and desired price then decided not to bid.
 Here are the properties;
   * `msg`: "No Bid"
   * `data`: A full snapshot of the bot's state at that point in time